About Me

 Nov 2022 - Mar 2023

-During the last year of my undergraduate, I worked under Dr Tirthankar Bandyopadhyay at CSIRO and built a simulation environment for robotic arms to interact with cluttered objects.
+During the last year of my undergraduate, I worked with Dr Tirthankar Bandyopadhyay at CSIRO and built a simulation environment for robotic arms to interact with cluttered objects.
 Specifically, I used the Mujoco physics engine and OMPL library to achieve the goal.

 More About Me